Package Leaflet: Information for the User

-Pentasa sachets are indicated for the treatment of mild to moderate ulcerative colitis flare-ups and to help keep you free of new flare-ups.
+Pentasa sachets are indicated for the treatment of mild to moderate ulcerative colitis flare-ups and to help maintain you free of further flare-ups.

-Ulcerative colitis is an inflammatory bowel disease in which the intestinal lining is inflamed and develops many small breaks in its surface (ulcers) that can bleed.
+Ulcerative colitis is an inflammatory bowel disease in which the lining of the intestine is inflamed and develops many small breaks in its surface (ulcers) that can bleed.

-Pentasa sachets contain granules that slowly release the active ingredient (mesalazine).
+Pentasa sachets contain granules that slowly release the active substance (mesalazine).
 This helps to reduce inflammation and painful symptoms.

 Warnings and precautions

-Consult your doctor or pharmacist before starting to take Pentasa:
+Consult your doctor or pharmacist before taking Pentasa:

-Mesalazine may cause urine discoloration to a reddish-brown color after contact with sodium hypochlorite bleach in toilet water.
-This is a chemical reaction between mesalazine and bleach and is harmless.
+Mesalazine may cause a discoloration of the urine to a reddish-brown color after contact with sodium hypochlorite bleach in the toilet water.
+This is a chemical reaction between mesalazine and the bleach and is harmless.

-While on treatment with this medicine, your doctor will normally perform blood and urine tests to monitor your kidney function, especially at the start of treatment.
+While you are taking this medicine, your doctor will normally perform blood and urine tests to monitor your kidney function, especially at the start of treatment.

-Inform your doctor or pharmacist if you are using, have used recently, or may need to use any other medicine.
+Tell your doctor or pharmacist if you are taking, have recently taken, or might take any other medicines.
 This is especially important if you are taking any of the following medicines:

 Pregnancy, breastfeeding, and fertility